jordan-clayton/CPS406-cypress/README.md

 ### Roadmap

-- GUI for users to view issues in real time on an intuitive map
-- Location-services to assist with geolocation during reporting
-- Heuristics to automate flagging duplicate reports internally
+- Test suite implementation and integration
 - GUI for internal City of Toronto use
-- Integration with a server backend
-- Test suite implementation and integration

 ## Building
 ### Dependencies: